-- Ensuring they have a full understanding of this Policy. - Maintaining discipline within the organisation and ensuring employees are aware of the standards concerning conduct and performance at work. - Implementing disciplinary procedures in line with the guidelines set out in this Policy. - Seeking advice from the HR Department or Managing Director in advance of any potential case of dismissal.
+- Ensuring they have a full understanding of this Policy. - Maintaining discipline within the organisation and ensuring employees are aware of the standards concerning conduct and performance at work. - Implementing disciplinary procedures in line with the guidelines set out in this Policy. - Seeking advice from the HR Department or Director of Peoples Services in advance of any potential case of dismissal.

-The Managing Director and HR Advisor are responsible for:
+The Director of Peoples Services and HR Advisor are responsible for:

-- Supporting the process and advising Line Managers where appropriate. - Raising Line Manager awareness of this Policy and promoting best practice.
+• Supporting the process and advising Line Managers where appropriate.

+• Raising Line Manager awareness of this Policy and promoting best practice.
 Employees are responsible for: